 Specialty: Includes dust simulants, and simulants that replicate features including lunar volatiles, nanophase iron, etc.

-The UCF Planetary Simulant Database maintains up-to-date information on currently available and historic planetary simulants.
-If you would like a simulant added to the database, or can provide missing information, please email Kevin Cannon (email@example.com).
+The CSM Planetary Simulant Database maintains up-to-date information on currently available and historic planetary simulants.
+If you would like a simulant added to the database, or can provide missing information, please email Kevin Cannon (firstname.lastname@example.org).
 Note that we do not keep physical samples of simulants in the database.

 At CSM we produce simulants including CSM-LHT-1, CSM-LMT-1, and Mooncastle with up to 10s of ton capacities.
 Our focus is on rigorous quality control, consistency and certification.
 We also offer complimentary consulting on all simulant-related matters.
 Visit our Simulants Website or email email@example.com for details.

 The listing of simulants below was last updated on August 25, 2022.